Hidden Figures

-Hidden Figures is a 2016 American biographical drama film directed by Theodore Melfi and written by Melfi and Allison Schroeder.
-It is loosely based on the 2016 non-fiction book of the same name by Margot Lee Shetterly about three female African-American mathematicians: Katherine Goble Johnson (Taraji P. Henson), Dorothy Vaughan (Octavia Spencer), and Mary Jackson (Janelle Monáe), who worked at NASA during the Space Race.
+Hidden Figures is a 2016 American biographical drama film co-produced and directed by Theodore Melfi, who co-wrote the screenplay with Allison Schroeder.
+It is loosely based on the 2016 book of the same name by Margot Lee Shetterly.
+It follows three female African-American mathematicians, Katherine Goble Johnson (Taraji P. Henson), Dorothy Vaughan (Octavia Spencer), and Mary Jackson (Janelle Monáe), who worked at NASA during the Space Race.
 Other stars include Kevin Costner, Kirsten Dunst, Jim Parsons, Mahershala Ali, Aldis Hodge, and Glen Powell.

-Principal photography began in March 2016 in Atlanta, Georgia and wrapped up in May 2016.
+Principal photography began in March 2016 in Atlanta, Georgia, and wrapped up in May 2016.
 Other filming locations included several other locations in Georgia, including East Point, Canton, Monroe, Columbus, and Madison.

-Hidden Figures had a limited release on December 25, 2016, by 20th Century Fox, before going wide in North America on January 6, 2017.
-It received critical acclaim, with praise for the performances, particularly those of Henson and Spencer, the writing, direction, cinematography, emotional tone, and historical accuracy, although some argued it featured a white savior narrative.
+Hidden Figures had a limited release on December 25, 2016, by 20th Century Fox, before going wide in on January 6, 2017.
+The film received positive reviews, with praise for the performances (particularly Henson, Spencer and Monáe), the writing, direction, cinematography, emotional tone, and historical accuracy, although some argued it featured a white savior narrative.
 The film was a commercial success, grossing $236 million worldwide against its $25 million production budget.
 Deadline Hollywood noted it as one of the most profitable releases of 2016, and estimated that it made a net profit of $95.5 million.

 The film was chosen by the National Board of Review as one of the top ten films of 2016 and received various awards and nominations, including three nominations at the 89th Academy Awards, including Best Picture.
 It also won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.